The idea of MindLift was born out of an overdose death of a close relative.

 First he was told he had depression, then bi-polar disorder, then borderline personality.
 The medications he cycled through were hard to keep track of.
-Lithium, Prozac, Lorazepam, Clonazepam, Effexor, Cymbalta, and Seroquel.
-There were probably others; he would spend a year on one, but then move onto the next, when it invariably caused more problems that it solved.
+Lithium, Prozac, Lorazepam, Clonazepam, Effexor, Cymbalta, Seroquel, the list goes on.
+He would spend a year on one, but then move onto the next, when it invariably caused more problems that it solved.

 Ultimately nothing seemed to really work.
 From a young age, he was taught that the mind is just a brain and feelings just chemicals to be manipulated.
 So when he found his prescriptions wanting, he took matters into his own hand and self-medicated with other substances: alcohol, caffeine, cigarettes, opiates of various sorts, ketamine, cocaine… He was in and out of psychiatric hospitals, Alcoholics Anonymous, and men’s groups.